soffes/blog/published/2015-02-07-desk-headphones/desk-headphones.markdown

 ---
-tags:
-- audio
+title: Desk Headphones
+categories: music
 ---

-# Desk Headphones

 Recently, I replaced the headphones I've had for a long time with some new ones.
 I've used Beyerdynamic DT 770 for years (now discontinued).
 On a flight last year, someone leaned the chair back in front of me suddenly, the cable got caught, and the jack bent really bad.
 They cut in out a lot.
 I realize I could just replace the jack, but I thought it was a good excuse to go nuts.